pushpa010496/CC-interview/README.md

 - ```php artisan db:seed ```

 ## Test Completion Process

- - Create a new branch (branch name should be your full name)
+- Create a new branch with your full name.
- - Go to <u>App\InterviewTest</u> directory
+- Navigate to the `App\InterviewTest` directory.
- - Complete all Ten Tests
+- Complete all ten tests.
- - Push your code
+- Push your code.